cristianoliveira/aerospace-marks/README.md

 # aerospace-marks

+**Beta**: I use it daily, but it's a WIP.
+Please report any issue or ideas in [issues](https://github.com/cristianoliveira/aerospace-marks/issues)

-This is an cli for AeroSpace WM to manage marks on windows.
+This is a cli for AeroSpace WM to manage marks on windows.

-Similar to sway marks [sway](https://man.archlinux.org/man/sway.5.en)
+I's heavily based on sway marks [sway](https://man.archlinux.org/man/sway.5.en) but following the `aerospace` style of commands
 ```text
 mark --add|--replace [--toggle] <identifier>